dotm/dotm.github.io/_posts/2019-08-31-effectively-giving-charitable-donation.markdown

 Any act of giving that doesn't promote this development of the recipient shouldn't be considered as a charitable donation.
 Giving money to a prostitute is not charitable.
 Letting someone live on your money so that he can stroke your ego is not a donation.

+Another key principle can be said using an extension of a famous quote: give a man a fish and you feed him for a day; teach a man to fish and you feed him until all fish is eaten; **teach a man to farm fish and you feed him for the foreseeable future**.

 There are probably many other principles that I missed out on.
 We haven't even touched on the dynamic of organization-to-organization donations.
 But for now, these are probably enough.